-At the date of approval of these financial statements a number of new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 April 2018, and have not been applied in preparing these financial statements.
+At the date of approval of these financial statements a number of new standards interpretations and amendments to existing standards are effective for annual periods beginning after 1 April 2019, and have not been applied in preparing these financial statements.
 None of these is expected to have a significant effect on the financial statements of the Company.